Last updated: January 1, 2023

-- These can include providers of services such as payment processing, information analysis, email delivery, auditing, and other services.
+- These can include providers of services such as website hosting, data analysis, payment processing, information technology and related infrastructure provisions, customer service or related benefits (including special promotions), email delivery, auditing, and other similar services.

-- You may choose to use message boards, chat, blogs, and other services to which you are able to post information and content.
-Any information you post or disclose through these services will become public.
+- On message boards, chat, profile pages, blogs, and other Services to which you are able to post information and content (including, without limitation, our Social Media Pages).
+Please note that any information you post or disclose through these Services will become public and may be available to other users and the general public.

 - In connection with a transfer or proposed transfer of our assets or all or any part of our organization.

-- Through your browser or device.
-Certain information is collected by most browsers or automatically through your device, such as your computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version, and the name and version of the Services you are using.
+- Certain information can be collected through most browsers or your device, such as your computer or device type, screen resolution, operating system name and version, language, Internet browser type and version, and the name and version of the Services you are using.
 We use this information to ensure that the Services function properly.

-- Using pixel tags and similar technologies.
-Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Services (including email recipients), measure the success of our marketing campaigns, and compile statistics about use of the Services and response rates.
+- Tracking technologies.
+These technologies (known as web beacons, clear GIFs, page tags, and pixel tags) may be used to, among other things, track the actions of users of the Services (including email recipients), measure the success of our marketing campaigns, and compile statistics about usage of the Services and response rates.

 Choices and Access